mchiovaro/mchiovaro.github.io/_pages/cv.md

 <br><i>Fall 2018, Spring 2019</i></p>

 ## Community Involvement
-* I'm currently assisting the **[Keney Park Sustainability Project} (https://www.keneyparksustainability.org/)** based out of Hartford, CT with their beekeeping initiative.
+* I'm currently assisting the **[Keney Park Sustainability Project] (https://www.keneyparksustainability.org/)** based out of Hartford, CT with their beekeeping initiative.
-* I also spend time at UConn's Spring Valley, a student run organic farm which hosts several hives (including our experimental hives).
+* I also spend time at **UConn's Spring Valley**, a student run organic farm which hosts several hives (including our experimental hives).
 * Mentoring new beekeepers is something I also enjoy immensely.
 If you're interested in getting started, look for local beekeeping associations in your area or reach out to me with questions!